 Fabrications and Pet Portraits

 I learned this technique from Marilyn Wall at John C. Campbell Folk School, who asked me to take on the class when she retired, which I did for a few years.
 It’s an amazing technique that’s hard to explain.
 I do some image processing in my computer, print out several copies, temporarily adhere the images to various pieces of fabric (usually gradations of the same shade), cut out the fabric+paper with tiny sharp scissors, peel off the paper, stack ’em up, and fuse them together.
 It’s easier than it sounds, but takes a lot of patience and good eyesight.
 With it you can create smallish wall hangings that stand alone, or integrate fabricated images into larger quilt projects, as I did with the Swannanoa String Band, 1895.
 I love doing pet portraits on commission.
-They all come out at around 16″ x 20″, and range from $90 to $140, depending on complexity and level of detail.
+They all come out at around 16″ x 20″, and range from $125 to $175, depending on complexity and level of detail.
 Please email me at [email protected] if you would like to commission a portrait.
+And please scroll ALL the way to the bottom of this page to read the particulars, if you’re interested in commissioning a portrait.

 Hosts of Celtic Winds – a gift for my husband Tom’s friend Richard Beard.
 They’ve been cohosting a Celtic music show on WNCW-FM for the last 25 years.
 About 16″ x 20″